-The important measurands in 24-hour urine collections from patients with specific metabolic evaluation are suggested to include at least excreted daily volume, relative density, pH, creatinine, calcium, oxalate, urate / uric acid, citrate, magnesium, inorganic phosphate, ammonium, and cystine (or amino acid analysis), and possibly sodium and potassium, as specifically indicated [130].
+The important measurands in 24-h urine collections from patients with specific metabolic evaluation are suggested to include at least excreted daily volume, relative density, pH, creatinine, calcium, oxalate, urate/uric acid, citrate, magnesium, inorganic phosphate, ammonium, and cystine (or amino acid analysis), and possibly sodium and potassium, as specifically indicated [130].

-Two consecutive 24-hour collections reduce intra-individual biological variation of results if practically amenable [132, 131].
-In non-toilet trained children, age-specific measurand-to-creatinine ratios provide estimates of daily excretion rates in difficulties with timed collections [130].
+Two consecutive 24-h collections reduce intraindividual biological variation of results if practically amenable [131, 132].
+Age-specific measurand-to-creatinine ratios provide estimates of daily excretion rates in difficulties with timed collections [130].
 The EAU guideline also provides therapeutic decision limits based on concentrations of urinary risk factors to kidney stones.
 A selective targeted approach based on the found risk factor is probably more fruitful than a non-selective approach [133].
 Out of the listed measurands, analysis of ammonia is difficult to outsource to specialised laboratories.
 A direct ammonium measurement would improve assessment of acid excretion from kidneys, and diagnostics of various forms of renal tubular acidosis [134, 135].

-Detailed instructions for specimen collection and preservation are described in Annex I, Chapter I.1 and Chapter I.2, respectively.
-Acidification of 24-hour collections is recommended to be carried out after the collection in laboratories only, to avoid chemical hazards at patients' homes [136].
+Detailed instructions for specimen collection are described in Annex I, I.1, and preservation in Annex I, I.2.
+Acidification of 24-h collections is recommended to be carried out after the collection in laboratories only, to avoid chemical hazards at patients' homes [136].